 IOE Experts among Authors of Encyclopedia of International Higher Education Systems and Institutions

-A recent study by IOE researcher Zumrad Kataeva has been published in the ‘Central Asian Survey’ academic journal.
+A recent paper by IOE expert Zumrad Kataeva has been published in the International Higher Education academic journal.

 At ‘Crossroads and Prospects for the Development of Russian Education’, a special session held as part of the XVIII April Conference, experts discussed the section related to education from a recent report on the strategy of Russia’s development by the Centre for Strategic Research.
 Since investments in education have an effect after 15-20 years, participants analyzed development prospects up to 2035.

 The International Symposium on Economics and Sociology of Education is being held on April 11-14 as part of the XVIII April Conference on Economic and Social Development.
 On April 11, experts discussed the dynamics of educational outcomes in Russia and beyond (based on data culled from international projects to monitor the quality of education) at a roundtable session organized by the World Bank.

 Martin Carnoy, Academic Supervisor of HSE International Laboratory for Education Policy Analysis, will be presenting his report entitled 'Studying inequality in education: big data and small data approaches ' at the XVIII April International Academic Conference this week.

 ‘Promoting Transparent Multi-stakeholder Commitments at All Levels Is Central to Improving Equity & Inclusion’